Loading

 News Media

-After His Participation at the GAERID Conference in Cologne, Germany, Dr. Ahmed Sherif: Female Genital Mutilation Is a Health, Social, and Economic Crisis Requiring Immediate Action
+Dr. Ahmed Sherif: Female Genital Mutilation Is a Critical Health, Social, and Economic Issue That Demands Immediate Action

-After His Participation at the GAERID Conference in Cologne, Germany, Dr. Ahmed Sherif: Female Genital Mutilation Is a Health, Social, and Economic Crisis Requiring Immediate Action
+Dr. Ahmed Sherif: Female Genital Mutilation Is a Critical Health, Social, and Economic Issue That Demands Immediate Action

 Looking for a strategic partner for growth, leadership, or your next big event?